orsolyalukacs/svelte-todo/README.md

+# svelte-todo
-# A simple todo-app to practice svelte with AWS Appsync backend.
+## A simple todo-app to practice svelte with AWS Appsync backend.

 ![svelte todolist](svelte-todo.gif)